 What is Slack?

 By now we all know communication in a business is incredibly important, although sometimes it isn’t always easy to be able to catch up with everyone you need to, with all your busy schedules.
-This is where Slack come in.
+This is where Slack comes in.
 Giving you the freedom to have one to one messaging, as well as group conversations you are able to keep everyone updated, even if you’re unable to get together.
 Users can even utilise the video chatting function for those times when you need a more personal approach but are unable to meet face to face.

 Why is it different?